Hurricane Irma leaves destruction in Caribbean islands

 "Take it seriously, because this is the real deal," Maj.
 Jeremy DeHart, a U.S. Air Force Reserve weather officer who flew through the eye of Irma at 10,000 feet, told the Associated Press.

+William Marlin, prime minister of the Dutch side of St. Martin, said recovery was expected to take months even before Jose threatened to make things worse.

+"We've lost many, many homes.
+Schools have been destroyed," he said.
+"We foresee a loss of the tourist season because of the damage that was done to hotel properties, the negative publicity that one would have that it's better to go somewhere else because it's destroyed.
+So that will have a serious impact on our economy."

-The region was under new threat by Hurricane Jose, a powerful Category 4 storm that had 150-mph winds as of 8 p.m.
+Hurricane Jose was a powerful Category 4, almost a Category 5, storm that had 155-mph winds as of 11 p.m.
 ET Friday.
-The storm was around 305 miles southeast of the Leeward Islands, according to the National Hurricane Center, and was forecast to be near the northern Leeward Islands on Saturday.
+The storm was around 265 miles southeast of the northern Leeward Islands, according to the National Hurricane Center, and was forecast to be near the northern Leeward Islands on Saturday.

 Hurricane warnings were in place for Barbuda and Anguilla, St. Maarten, and the French territories of St. Martin and St. Barts.
 Forecasters warned that dangerous storm surges and large and destructive waves were possible.